RAF-SI-2022/Banka-2-Backend/README.md

     ./init
 ```

-This will set up the required Git scripts to help keep your workflow smooth.
+This script will download the required JDK and set up Git hooks to ensure you only push clean, tested code.

 ## Building